BrightspaceUI/core/components/menu/README.md

 * `text` (required, String): text displayed by the menu item
 * `href` (required, String): the url the menu item link navigates to
 * `disabled` (Boolean): disables the menu item
-* `prevent-default` (Boolean): Disables normal link behavior.
-This can help if you want both a JS handler and the browser's 'open in new tab' functionality (e.g. popup window links).

 ### d2l-menu-item-checkbox